bshenouda/mosaiks-demo/README.md

 Further resources can be found at siml.berkeley.edu.

-The original published paper detailing the MOSAIKS can be found at [Rolf et al. “A generalizable and accessible approach to machine learning with global satellite imagery.”
+The original published paper detailing MOSAIKS can be found at [Rolf et al. “A generalizable and accessible approach to machine learning with global satellite imagery.”
 Nature Communications (2021)](https://www.nature.com/articles/s41467-021-24638-z).